replwaseem/CloudComputingCentral/replit.md

-# TechOrbeez Blog - Project Documentation
+# StackLoom Blog - Project Documentation

 ## Overview
 A comprehensive blog website focused on Cloud Computing technologies including AWS, Python, and Node.js.
 The project is built with React frontend and Express backend using TypeScript throughout.